vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 vide H. of Dh. vol. II, 882.
 Saubhāgyasunilari—on the 3rd tithi of Mārg. or M, kr.; tithi

-vrata; Umā deity; fast that day; for a year; in each month different name of Umā is used; flowers, fruits and naivedya to be offered are different and also the substance to be eaten by the performer; Vratarka folios 56a-60b, VR 114-120 (quoting Bhav.
+vrata; Umā deity; fast that day; for a year; in each month different name of Umā is used; flowers, fruits and naivedya to be offered are different and also the substance to be eaten by the performer; Vratārka folios 56a-60b, VR 114-120 (quoting Bhav.
 U.).
 It is to be performed on 3rd mixed with

 4th ( and not on 3rd mixed with and ).
 Saubhāgyūrāptitrata-This is a māsavrata; Kr̥ṣṇa deity ; begin